sparkfabrik/company-playbook/content/tools-and-policies/approved-hardware-and-software.md

 /*
-Description: How we require you to care in your devices during your daily work at SparkFabrik
+Description: Hardware and software you can use at work
-Sort: 60
+Sort: 50
 */

 SparkFabrik is primarly a web-development company, dwelling in the realm of FOSS (Free and Open-Source Software).